 The communities comprising the RSCCD are very diverse and the student bodies of both colleges reflect that diversity.
 The district's recruitment and selection procedures are designed to attract a diverse pool of applicants for all job openings.
 On an annual basis, an analysis of the ethnic diversity of the district's workforce is conducted and reviewed by the Human Resources Committee.
-The percentage of ethnically diverse (non-white) employees, by category and in total, are presented below for the preceding six years.
+The percentage of ethnically diverse (non-white) employees, by category and in total, (as measured on September 1st of each year) are presented on the following charts.